Web Accessibility

 Your informational content should be created as webpages and not uploaded as PDFs or other file types.
 Cascade webpages are more accessible for those using assistive technology and easier for your visitors to view across their devices.

-For content that must be presented as a document, it is only considered accessible if it meets certain technical criteria and can be used by people with disabilities.
-It’s important to make sure your documents are accessible before uploading them into Cascade.
+Content that must be presented as a document is only considered accessible if it meets certain technical criteria and can be used by people with disabilities.
+Therefore, it’s essential to ensure your documents are accessible before uploading them to Cascade.

 Use Proper Heading Structure

 When encountering a lengthy web page, sighted users often scroll the page quickly and look for headings to get an idea of the structure and content of the page.
-Screenreader and other assistive technology users also have the ability to navigate web pages by heading structure, assuming true headings are used (as opposed to text that is simply big and bold).
+Screenreader and other assistive technology users can also navigate web pages by heading structure, assuming true headings are used (as opposed to text that is simply big and bold).
 Do not use bold text to give the visual appearance of headings — use actual Heading 5 and/or Heading 6 for all content headings.
-WebAIM (Web Accessibility in Mind) lists all of the reasons why semantic structure is important.
+WebAIM (Web Accessibility in Mind) lists all the reasons semantic structure is important.

 Add Captions to Videos

 Embedded YouTube videos on the W&M website must have captions.
-You can use YouTube's auto-generate function, but you must manually review them as they are only about 95% accurate and often incorrectly display proper nouns.
-For example, the university's name or the name of a speaker.
+You can use YouTube's auto-generate function, but you must manually review them as they are only about 95% accurate and often incorrectly display proper nouns—for example, the university's name or a speaker's name.
 You can also enlist the help of a captioning service to caption your videos for you.

 Don't Ignore the Accessibility Checker

 When you submit edits, Cascade's built-in content checker includes a report of basic accessibility issues.
-Be sure to review and address any items that are flagged during this step.
+During this step, be sure to review and address any flagged items.